mindspore-ai/docs/docs/mindpandas/docs/source_en/mindpandas_configuration.md

 ### Data Partition Configuration

-MindPandas supports users to configure the shape of the partition according to the actual usage.
+MindSpore Pandas supports users to configure the shape of the partition according to the actual usage.
 Users can use `set_partition_shape` to customize the number of rows and columns of the partition.

 ```python
 import mindpandas as pd